 People can visit their doctor or a sexual health clinic for a test.
 If people have any sores or blisters present, a healthcare provider will use a swab to take a sample from the sores.
 The sample will indicate whether or not the sores are due to a herpes infection.

 Some people may be concerned that they have the herpes virus but no symptoms.
 In such cases, a doctor might be able to order a blood test to check for the virus in a person’s blood.
-However, the Centers for Disease Control and Prevention (CDC) do not recommend routine testing.
+However, the

 People may notice the first symptoms of herpes around 2–20 days after contracting the infection.
 In some cases, however, people may have the herpes virus for many years before noticing any symptoms.